Concentrating on the human element of conflict to create durable agreements.

 Expert in the human, financial and technical elements of conflict.
 Mediation of all family issues including divorce, separation, post-divorce, among siblings & other family, elder-care, same-sex & unmarried, family business.

 Involved in the latest dispute resolution developments, technologies, theories & techniques.

 25+ years helping people come to agreement (since 1985).

 14 years on Board of Directors MA Council on Family Mediation (1995-2009) and a current active member of the organization.

-Mediation instructor at Boston College Law School, Suffolk University Law School, Metropolitan Medation Service in Brookline, Community Dispute Settlement Center, Harvard University and MIT in Cambridge.
+Former mediation instructor at Boston College Law School, Suffolk University Law School, Harvard University and MIT in Cambridge.
+Presently a mediation instructor and coach for Metropolitan Medation Service in Brookline and Community Dispute Settlement Center, Harvard University and MIT in Cambridge.

 Harvard Program on Negotiation Forum Steering Committee 1999-2001

 Harvard Program on Negotiation Mediation & Other Facilitative Roles 1993.

 Board of Directors New England Chapter Association for Conflict Resolution (NEACR)1991-2008.
 Chair Mentor Committee.